casakampa/doorbell/README.md

 # Doorbell

-The doorbell is installed in a virtual environment.
+The doorbell is installed as a systemd-service.
 The script itself contains various functions that are [explained](#the-inner-workings-of-the-doorbell-script) below the installation steps.
-And if you want to build this yourself, look at the [hardware](#hardware) section
+And if you want to build this yourself, take a look at the [hardware](#hardware) section.

 ## Steps for installation: